OSEHRA-Sandbox/XINDEX/README.rst

 Other Enhancements to XINDEX
 ============================
+* XINDX1 Added error 65: ;;X,Z,DI,DD,KMP;S - Vendor specific code is not allowed (SACC 2.2.8) (SMH)
-* XINDX2 Modified to not crash on non-Cache systems when trying to evaluate the existence of Cache classes (JS)
+* XINDX2 Modified to not crash on non-Cache systems when trying to evaluate the existence of Cache classes (JL)
 * XINDX6 allows you to choose "F" for diagramming control flow (DJW).
 XINDEX already supported this but did not show "F" as an option when printing routines.
 * XINDX8 ':' (post-conditionals) show as a lowercase "if" in structured listing of routines (DJW).
 * XINDX9 Lower case ISV's are now recognized as valid M syntax (SMH).
+* XINDX9 Cache Objects will trigger error #65, but only for non-Kernel packages (SMH).
 * XINDX5 Tags can be 16 characters long according to latest SAC (JM).
 * XINDX3 R $$ or R $P is invalid syntax (GFT).
-* XINDX7 Update VA Standards and Conventions tag line with correct version of the current SAC that this XINDEX enforces (SMH); ^$PDISPLAY is not a standard SSVN (GFT).
-Fix spelling on environment (CJE).
+* XINDX7 Update VA Standards and Conventions tag line with correct version of the current SAC that this XINDEX enforces (SMH).
+* XINDX7 ^$PDISPLAY is not a standard SSVN (GFT).
+* XINDX7 Fix spelling on environment (CJE).
-* XINDX51 Routine name can be up to 16 characters long in the header (GFT); print Fileman documentation file in routine listings if it is present (GFT).
+* XINDX51 Routine name can be up to 16 characters long in the header (GFT)
+* XINDX51 Print Fileman documentation file in routine listings if it is present (GFT).

 ----------------
 Future Work List
 ----------------

 * All new items, plus \|opt, print as a single faux routine.
 Consider making each internal entry number a faux routine.
 E.g. \|opt123.
-* If a build file or install file is entered, the new components should be analysed.
-Right now, the new components are only analysed when selecting by namespaces.
-* ISVs and SSVNs cause an XINDEX warning report when in lower case.
 * Create pexpect based Unit Tests.
+* Warn on use of && or ||
+* Recognize $ROLES and $NAMESPACE as vendor specific constructs
+* Better parsing for COS in general (See PSSHTTP for an example that fails)

 ----------
 Unit Tests